Krushna-Prasad-Sahoo/System-Design-Keypoints/byAbhijeetDesai.md

 - 3 Principles of Distributed Systems :
-  - Single responsibility principle
+  - Single responsibility principle - Each component present in System Design should have a single job to perform.
-  - No single point of failure principle
+  - No single point of failure principle -
   - No bottleneck principle